leerazo/neo4j_aura_api/01-setup_aura_api/README.md

-# Setting up API access for Neo4j Aura Enterprise
+# Setting up API access for Neo4j Aura

 This guide will walk you through the steps for setting up API access for Neo4j Aura Enterprise.
 Prerequisite: You will need a Neo4j Aura account set up either through one of the cloud marketplaces or directly from Neo4j.